 As solar panel efficiency increases and the cost of manufacturing the photovoltaic cells falls, it's likely that we'll see many more applications of solar power across the globe.
 Maybe one day a better question to answer will be "what doesn't get its energy from the sun?"

-Learn more about solar power and related topics by following the links on the next page.
+Learn more about solar power and related topics by following the links below.

 - Carter, J. Stein.
 "Photosynthesis."
 Clermont College.
 Nov.
 2, 2004.
 (Nov.
 16, 2010) http://biology.clc.uc.edu/Courses/bio104/photosyn.htm